alvs210/LudoGame/README.md

    ```bash
    python pygame.py
    ```
-_you specifically need pygame==2.6.1, but that shouldn't need to be specified_
+you need pygame==2.6.1 but that shouldn't need to be specified...
----

 ## **How to Play**